jandrohen/jandronit/README.md

 ### <div align="center">I'm Alejandro, a full-stack developer with the MAIN stack of javascript 👨‍💻 working with more than 2 years of experience 🚀</div>

+- 🌐 I’m currently working on [Arsys](https://arsys.es/) Hosting and IT Services Company

-- 🔭 I’m currently working on [Elliot Cloud](https://elliotcloud.com/) IoT applied to infrastructure management
+- ♻️ I was working on [Elliot Cloud](https://elliotcloud.com/) IoT applied to infrastructure management

 - 🌱 I’m currently learning React and Portainer in my free time

 - ❓ Ask me about anything related to MAIN stack and related technologies